TS404/AlignStat/README.md

 Package title
 -------------
-Comparison of alternative alignments of the same sequences to one another
+Comparison of alternative multiple sequence alignments to one another

 Description
 -----------